surekha2351/About/README.md

 - Skills: A list of my technical skills and proficiencies.
 - Resume: A link to download my resume.
 - Contact: A form to send me messages or inquiries.
+- You can also Chat with me in whatsapp.

 ## Technologies Used
 - React.js: A JavaScript library for building user interfaces.